 What is Chicken 65?

 If you are Indian and you hear Chicken 65, you can almost picture a seedy bar where patrons are munching down this spicy fried chicken dish along with their alcohol.
 The origin of this dish Chicken 65 is shrouded in mystery.
 The most logical explanation is that it was served in an army canteen down in the Southern part of India and was item number 65 on the menu.
-Since the army has people from all over, a lot of them didn’t speak the language and hence started calling it Chicken 65.
-Of course there are far more implausible variants on this story, like it has 65 ingredients or takes 65 tries to get right, none of which sound believable.
+The army has people from all over the country.
+A lot of them didn’t speak the language and hence started calling it Chicken 65.
+Of course there are far more implausible variants on this story.
+Like it has 65 ingredients or takes 65 tries to get right, none of which sound believable.

-I must admit, this is a dish I would avoid like the plague at restaurants due to it being flammable (really spicy) and most of you know, I can’t handle spicy food.
+I must admit, this is a dish I would avoid like the plague at restaurants due to it being flammable (really spicy).
+Most of you know I cannot handle spicy food.
 It does however have an incredible flavour to it and without that excessive heat, it was definitely a treat.
 I was introduce to this by my wife Deepti who really loves this and Kerala beef fry along with a cold glass of beer.
 Invariably this was ordered multiple times and I was coerced into tasting it and eventually I did end up making it on the show.
 It was for a metal festival called Big 69 and I named my version ‘Chicken Big 69′.
 This of course was a non keto version and now I’ve got a Keto version of this dish for you.

 Tips & Tricks!